AgentDR: Dynamic Recommendation with Implicit Item-Item Relations via LLM-based Agents: Conclusion

 \section{Conclusion}

 In this work, we propose a novel LLM-based agent framework, \modelname, for full-ranking recommendation.
 The commonsense world knowledge of the LLM is utilized to infer user intent regarding substitutes and complements.
-We acknowledge that a limitation of this work is that substitution and complementarity relationships are more prevalent in domains like groceries than in others such as movies or music.
-Future work may explore knowledge sharing among user agents to better capture global data characteristics tailored to specific downstream scenarios.
+A limitation of this work is that substitution and complementarity relationships are more prevalent in domains like groceries than in others such as movies or music.